+Most important!
+Healthy soil & healthy plants = fewer problems.
 Healthy plants are much less susceptible to pests and diseases.
-When a plant is struggling it is more likely to succumb to damage from insects and other diseases.
+When a plant is struggling, it is more likely to succumb to damage from insects and other diseases.

-- Learn how to compost or buy different types of compost and add some to the soil, each time you plant.
+- Learn how to compost or buy different types of compost and add some to the soil each time you plant.

-2. Companion planting
+2. Implement companion planting practices

 Here are a few of my favorite companion plants:

-Onions – Onions are great friends to tomatoes, the cabbage family and strawberries.
+Onions – Onions are great friends to tomatoes, the cabbage family, and strawberries.
 I plant one or two bulbs in and among all those plants.
-(They don’t like peas or beans however so keep that in mind).

 Both marigolds and nasturtium are easily grown from seed and also self-seed easily.
 Collect seeds from spent blooms to share with other gardeners or save for next season.

-If you plant tomatoes or broccoli in the same place year after year you are giving the pests and diseases a head start!
-The disease or eggs may already be in the soil and when their favorite host plant is there again, it’s a party!!!
-Instead, move items around the garden.
-If the disease or pest in the soil finds carrots (which they don’t happen to like) they may die trying to find their way back to those tasty tomatoes.
+If you plant tomatoes or broccoli in the same place year after year, you are giving the pests and diseases a head start!
+The disease or eggs may already be in the soil; when their favorite host plant is there again, it’s a party.

+Instead, rotate where you plant in the garden.
+If the disease or pest in the soil finds carrots (which they don’t happen to like), they may die trying to find their way back to those tasty tomatoes.

 Make daily walks through your garden a habit.
 I love walking around and noticing the new growth and blossoms.
 Use this time to be on the lookout for problems as well.

-- Notice if caterpillar frass (poop) is present, it’s one of the easiest ways to spot hornworm caterpillars feasting on your tomatoes.
+- Notice if caterpillar frass (poop) is present; it’s one of the easiest ways to spot hornworm caterpillars feasting on your tomatoes.
 If you see the frass, the hornworm is probably nearby!

-Here’s a tip: If check your garden in the morning when its cooler some bugs like squash bugs are more sluggish and easier to catch.
+Here’s a tip: If check your garden in the morning, when it’s cooler, some bugs (like squash bugs) are more sluggish and easier to catch.

-Always use a light hand even with organic control methods.
+Always use a light hand, even with organic control methods.